ishiharaf/mg/README.md

 		- Tree spacing is the distance between different trees (independent networks).
 		- For the direction of the layout, check VisJS' [example](https://visjs.github.io/vis-network/examples/network/layout/hierarchicalLayoutUserdefined.html).
 	- Random layout:
-		- When not using the hierarchical layout, the nodes are randomly positioned.
-This means that the result is different every time.
-If you provide a seed manually, you can reuse the same layout again.
+		- When using the random layout, the nodes are randomly positioned.
+The result is different every time, but if you provide a seed manually, you can reuse the same layout again.
 - Click the `?` button to display a legend and basic operation.

 ## Setup